 I love this statement on money matters in marriage (by David Augsburger):

 It’s high time for Christians to choose to travel light.
-It’s time to sort out our values and to pare those we keep down to the core, and to put the long-term eternal values in the first place.
+It’s time to sort out our values and to pare those we keep down to the core.
+And it’s time to put the long-term eternal values in the first place.

-And so as a husband and wife, choose values that are worthy of people who want to live the Jesus way in life —simply, openly, honestly, and putting persons first.
+And so as a husband and wife, choose values that are worthy of people who want to live the Jesus way in life.
+Live simply, openly, honestly, and put other persons first.
 That might help money mean some things to you both in your marriage.

-Money can be the major problem in marriage —because of all its many mingled and mixed meanings.
+Money can be the major problem in marriage.
+That is because of all its many mingled and mixed meanings.
 That is, unless.
 Unless communication worms its way through the emotional thicket of financial dreams, of wild expectations, of spending habits, and our values, and our wants and needs.
 And it can be a major problem until.
 Until understanding tears out some of the underbrush of tantalizing attractions, of seductive appeals to consume, of compulsive needs to compete with other couples.

 Money: the responsibility of handling it is awesome.
 The call to use it wisely is great.
 The service it renders is incredible.
 And let me tell you, if you’ll let God into that area in your life, you may never again have to say with Eeyore [the sad donkey in the Winnie-the-Pooh books], “Pathetic!
 That’s what I am.”
 Your profits will be in Heaven, and so will be your heart.

-The above article is edited from the terrific book OPPOSITES ATTACK, by Jack and Carole Mayhall, published by NavPress.
+This edited article comes from the terrific book OPPOSITES ATTACK, written by Jack and Carole Mayhall, published by NavPress.
 This book (which is no longer being printed) is aimed at turning your differences into opportunities and helping polar opposites turn into the best of friends.
 As they often say, “different doesn’t mean wrong —it just means different in the way you approach life.”